 In 2013 and 2014 Leon won the prestigious Coke Zero Suzuka 8 Hours endurance race.

 After a disappointing 2014, attributed to injuries and mechanical issues, Leon signed for the Aprilia Red Devils Roma Team in 2015, alongside Spanish team mate Jordi Torres.
-And with the season approaching its final phase, it already looks like being one of his most successful racing seasons in World Superbikes.
+He finished the season in fourth place, before returning to British Superbike racing for 2016, riding a Kawasaki ZX-10R for the JG Speedfit Kawasaki team.
+“I have unfinished business,” he said.